nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 * Targeted attacks
 * Weaponizations of mobile threats

 In the [Case Studies](../case-studies/README.md) chapter we will provide deeper examination of real world mobile attackes.
-However, it is useful to provide quick examples of mobile attacks in each category.
+However, it is useful to provide examples of several known mobile attacks.

 #### Mobile Malware